Eryadu/Java_Learning/src/Git/readme.md

 commit? // snapshot of your code at that specific moment and time.

-git log // to check the previous changes
+git log // to check the previous changes git log --oneline // to check commit id in single line

 downstream --- local laptop
 upstream ---- remote repository i.e github